Foxylyv/Foxylyv/README.md

   <h1>Hi, know a little about me 👋</h1>

-  👩🏻‍🔬 My name is Lívia and I am a computer scientist.  <br/>
+  👩🏻‍🔬 My name is Lívia i am Brazilian and I am a computer scientist.  <br/>
   I am 20 years old and I intend to specialize in artificial intelligence.

   🍀 Enthusiastic and self-taught